-Part 1 - Operator and management details

-1.1 Retirement village location Retirement Village Name: Coral Sea Gardens Retirement Village Street Address: 258-282 Lyons Street Suburb: Westcourt State: Queensland Post Code: 4870 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: McAuley Property Limited Australian Company Number (ACN): 151 537 450 Address: 720 Heidelberg Road Suburb: Alphington State: Victoria Post Code: 3078 1.3 Village operator Name of entity that operates the retirement village (scheme operator): Mercy Aged and Community Care Ltd (Formerly Mercy Health & Aged Care Inc) Australian Company Number (ACN): 088 254 460 Address: Level 2, 12 Shelley Street Suburb: Richmond State: Victoria Post Code: 3121 Date entity became operator: 1 June 2015
+Part 1 - Operator and management details 1.1 Retirement village location Retirement Village Name: Coral Sea Gardens Retirement Village Street Address: 258-282 Lyons Street Suburb: Westcourt State: Queensland Post Code: 4870 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: McAuley Property Limited Australian Company Number (ACN): 151 537 450 Address: 720 Heidelberg Road Suburb: Alphington State: Victoria Post Code: 3078 1.3 Village operator Name of entity that operates the retirement village (scheme operator): Mercy Aged and Community Care Ltd (Formerly Mercy Health & Aged Care Inc) Australian Company Number (ACN): 088 254 460 Address: Level 2, 12 Shelley Street Suburb: Richmond State: Victoria Post Code: 3121 Date entity became operator: 1 June 2015

-1.4 Village management and onsite availability Name of village management entity and contact details: Mercy Aged and Community Care Ltd (formerly Mercy Health & Aged Care Inc) Australian Company Number (ACN):088 254 460 Phone: 07 4046 1941 Email: jhanson@mercy.com.au An onsite manager (or representative) is available to residents: Full time Part time By appointment only None available Other: Onsite availability includes: Weekdays: 9am to 5pm Weekends: - 1.5 Approved closure plan or transition plan for the retirement village Is there an approved transition plan for the village? □ Yes ⊠ No Is there an approved closure plan for the village? \Box Yes \boxtimes No 1.6 Statutory Charge over retirement village land Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
+1.4 Village management and onsite availability Aged and Community Care Ltd (formerly Mercy Health & Aged Care Inc) Australian Company Number (ACN):088 254 460 Phone: 07 4046 1941 Email: jhanson@mercy.com.au An onsite manager (or representative) is available to residents: ☑ Full time ☐ Part time ☐ By appointment only ☐ None available ☐ Other: Onsite availability includes: Weekdays: 9am to 5pm Weekends: - 1.5 Approved closure plan or transition plan for Is there an approved transition plan for the village? ☐ Yes ☒ No the retirement village Is there an approved closure plan for the village? ☐ Yes ☒ No 1.6 Statutory Charge over retirement village land Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
 There is no statutory charge registered over leasehold schemes and freehold schemes.
 In relation to licence schemes, a statutory charge over the land is normally registered on the certificate of title by the chief executive of the department administering the Act.
 It there is no statutory charge registered on a licence scheme, which may be the case for some religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.
-Is a statutory charge registered on the certificate of title for the retirement village land? □ Yes ⊠ No Part 2 - Age limits 2.1 What age limits apply to residents in this village?
+Is a statutory charge registered on the certificate of title for the retirement village land? □ Yes ⋈ No Part 2 - Age limits 2.1 What age limits apply to residents in this village?
 Each occupant must be at least 55 years of age.
 The scheme operator reserves the right to decline an application and to change the age criteria.

-ACCOMMODATION, FACILI TIES AND SE RVICES
+ACCOMMODATION, FACIL ITIES AND SE RVICES

-Part 3 - Accommodation units: Nature of ownership or tenure
+Part 3 - Accommodation u nits: Nature of ownership or t enure

-3.1 Resident ownership (owner resident)
+3.1 Resident ownership Share-

-or tenure of the units in Lease (non-owner resident)
+or tenure of the units in ☐ Freehold (owner resident)

-the village is: , , ,
+the village is: ' n-owner residen •

-🖾 Licence (r non-owner reside nt)
+│ ⊠ Licence (r non-owner reside nt)

-\Box Share in c company title entit ty (non-owner reside ent)
+☐ Share in c ompany title enti ty (non-owner reside ent)

-🗌 Unit in uni t trust (non-owne r resident)
+│ it trust (non-owne er resident)

-, t) - Special Type E a and Special
+• t) - Special Type E and Special

-it contract terms , , , ,
+1 nit contract terms and opecial

-Other ony.
+Other oy.

 Accommodation types

 3.2 Number of units by

-accommodation type and ge, comprising 101 s single story
+accommodation type and ge, comprising 101 single story

-tenure - ilding with 4 levels
+tenure L e uilding with 4 levels Othor

-Accommodation Unit Freehold Leasehold Licence Other
+Accommodation Unit Independent living units Freehold Leasehold Licence Other

-Independent living units Studio -

-- - -

-One bedroom Two bedrooms - - -

-Three bedrooms - -

-Serviced units -

-Studio - - -
+Studio - -

-One bedroom - - -
+One bedroom - -

 Two bedrooms - - -

 Three bedrooms - - -

+Serviced units - - -

+• Studio - - -

+One bedroom - - -

+Two bedrooms Three bedrooms - - -

-Other - - -
+Three bedrooms Other - -

 Independent living units

-• Type A: 3 bedroom villa - - 8 -
+Type A: 3 bedroom villa - - 8 -

 Type 3A: 3 bedroom apartment - - 4 -

 Type B: 2 bedroom large village - - 22 -

 Type 2A: 2 bedroom plus study apartment - - 12 -

 Type 2B: 2 bedroom apartment - - 8 -

 Type 2C: 2 bedroom apartment - - 8 -

 Type 2D: 2 bedroom apartment - - 3 -

 Type 2E: 2 bedroom apartment - - 3 -

 Type C: 2 bedroom small villa - - 21 -

-• Type D: 1 bedroom villa - - 18 -
+Type D: 1 bedroom villa - - 18 -

 Type F: 1 bedroom villa - - 20 -

-Serviced apartment - - 12 -
+Serviced apartment - 12 -